California Privacy Rights Act

 - Vendors who provide services on our behalf

 - Institutional customers

 We do not sell your personal information in exchange for monetary consideration.
 We may allow certain third parties (such as online advertising services) to collect your personal information via automated technologies on our website in exchange for non-monetary consideration.
 We share the categories of personal information listed below for online advertising purposes, e-commerce and to provide third-party social network features and functionality on our website.
-You have the right to opt-out of this disclosure of your information, which may be considered a “sale” under California law, via cookie management in the privacy preference centers of each platform listed above.
+You have the right to opt-out of this disclosure of your information, which may be considered a “sale” under California law, as well as opt out of sharing your personal information, via cookie management in the privacy preference centers of each platform listed above.